ICC Women's Cricket World Cup Preview & Betting Guide

 Women's Cricket World Cup Past Winners

-Australia are the most successful team to have lifted the trophy in seven of the previous twelve tournaments, the next best is England, which has won it on four occasions; that means those two countries have won all bar one of the tournaments.
-New Zealand are the only other country to win, having won it when hosting in 2000.
+Australia are the most successful team to have lifted the trophy in seven of the previous thirteen tournaments; the next best is England, which has won it on four occasions; that means those two countries have won all bar two of the tournaments.
+New Zealand won their only title when hosting in 2000, and India, also when hosting the tournament, won it in 2025.

 Here are the last ten Women's Cricket World Cup Winners